MSE Master of Science in Engineering

 Explore more

-Medical Diagnostics & Devices (TSM_MedDD, 2023-2024)
+Medical Diagnostics & Devices (TSM_MedDD, 2024-2025)

-This module gives an introduction to the physical and technical principles and applications of important diagnostic modalities.
+This module gives an introduction to the physical and technical principles and applications of common diagnostic modalities.
 Starting with an overview of clinically used modalities and their applications, technical requirements and limitations based on the fundamental principles will be discussed.
 Furthermore, efficient methods for biomedical signal processing and analysis are introduced.

 Download full module description